Pharmacist Tool

 Days Supply = Usable Total Units ÷ Total Daily Dose

-For Tresiba, usable total units may be reduced by priming loss if that is part of your pharmacy’s calculation approach.
+For Tresiba, usable total units may be reduced by priming loss if your workflow includes priming in the final days supply calculation.

 Why this page matters